esheldon/fitsio/README.md

     # update fitsio (and everything else)
     pip install fitsio --upgrade

+    # if pip refuses to update to a newer version
+    pip install fitsio --upgrade --ignore-installed

     # if you only want to upgrade fitsio
     pip install fitsio --no-deps --upgrade --ignore-installed